TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 The process in illustrated in @cmli.

 While this approach allows for a fine-grained alignment of image and text, its practical implementation is very computationally and memory intensive.
-For standard constrastive learning is is sufficient to compute the cosine similarity of the global representation
+For standard contrastive learning is is sufficient to compute the cosine similarity of the global representation
 (cls token) between every possible image-text pair in a batch.
 If negative examples are gathered from all devices, then the number of dot products to compute is defined as $(B*P)^2$, with $B$ being the batch size per device, and $P$ being the number of devices (in our case GPUs).
 As we use a batch size of $B=256$ per device, and use $P=2$ GPUs,